 Tryphena Walker, Director of Institutional Planning, will disseminate state higher education data through the Texas Public Higher Education Almanac published by the Texas Higher Education Coordinating Board.
-In addition, she will conduct the Community College Survey of Student Engagement (CCSSE) and the Survey of Entering Student Engagement (SENSE) on campus and disseminate results to College personnel.
-Mrs. Walker is also chair of the Assessment Committee that conducts Institutional Effectiveness planning and assessment.
-Data and analysis from the QEP will be submitted annually to the Director of Institutional Planning.
+In addition, she will conduct the Community College Survey of Student

+Engagement (CCSSE) and the Survey of Entering Student Engagement (SENSE) on campus and disseminate results to College personnel.
+Mrs. Walker is also chair of the Assessment Committee that conducts Institutional Effectiveness (IE) planning and assessment.
+Since Learning Framework is part of the core, data and analysis from the course will be submitted annually to the Director of Institutional Planning as part of the IE process.